kristerw/pysmtgcc/README.md

 telling us that `tgt` invokes undefined behavior in cases where `src` does not, and gives us an example of input where this happen (the values are, unfortunately, written as unsigned values.
 In this case, it means `[c = 1793412222, a = -865813157, b = -1786823125]`).

-`plugin2.py` works on the IR from the `ssa` pass, i.e., early enough that the compiler has not done many optimizations.
-But note that GCC does peephole optimizations earlier (even when compiling as `-O0`), so you cannot use this to test such optimization.
+**Note**: `plugin2.py` works on the IR from the `ssa` pass, i.e., early enough that the compiler has not done many optimizations.
+But GCC does peephole optimizations earlier (even when compiling as `-O0`), so you cannot use this plugin to test such optimizations.
 It is good practice to check with `-fdump-tree-ssa` that the IR used by the tool looks as expected.

 # Limitations
 TBD